disha-05231/operational-performance-analysis/README.md

 ## 🚀 Project Overview

 This project focuses on analyzing real-world business data to evaluate operational performance and support data-driven decision-making.
-Using the Superstore dataset, the system processes sales and profit data to generate key performance metrics, identify inefficiencies, and provide actionable insights.
+Using the Superstore dataset, the system processes sales and profit data to generate key performance metrics (KPIs), identify inefficiencies, and provide actionable insights.

-The objective of this project is to simulate how organizations analyze operational data to improve business performance and optimize decision-making processes.
+The project simulates how organizations monitor operations, evaluate performance, and make strategic decisions based on data.

 ---

 ## 🎯 Objectives

-* Analyze business performance using real-world data
+* Analyze business performance using real-world retail data
 * Compute key performance indicators (KPIs)
-* Identify high-performing and low-performing areas
+* Identify high-performing and low-performing business areas
 * Detect inefficiencies in operations
 * Generate actionable insights for decision-making